 Accountable.US produces incisive research that exposes special interests and drives progressive change.
 Their annual report takes inspiration from digital communications, incorporating UI elements and pixel-based iconography that nod to the organization’s rapid-response nature.
 The clean, inviting design transforms their bold investigative work into an accessible narrative while propelling their established brand language into new territory.

 Results for America helps government leaders use evidence and data to create solutions that improve lives and increase economic mobility.
-The reports embrace their sophisticated color palette and graphic elements like duotone imagery, iconography, and abstract linework, while introducing playful touches that make complex content more approachable.
+The reports embrace the brand’s existing color palette and duotone imagery, and iconography, while introducing more abstract linework and playful touches that make complex content more approachable.
 For their policy guide, I adopted a workbook-inspired structure complete with tabbed sections, a graph paper motif, and schematic diagrams.
 This approach transforms dense policy information into an engaging, intuitive resource where color-coding and visual hierarchy guide readers naturally through the material.

 In their 10-year anniversary report, “The Power of Evidence to Drive America's Progress,” data visualizations transcend their functional role to become decorative elements, creating a fresh visual metaphor for the organization’s mission of using data to drive change.